adambard/learnxinyminutes-docs/hjson.html.markdown

     example3: [because, this, is, totally, BROKEN!]
     example4: this is technically OK though: {}[],:

-    # Enjoy working with HJSON!
+    # Enjoy working with Hjson!
     party-time: {
         hjson-lovers: [
             me